 Recent Accounting Pronouncements

-Income taxes - In December 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-09, Improvements to Income Tax Disclosures.
+Income taxes - In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures.
 ASU 2023-09 enhances annual income tax disclosures to address investor requests for more information about the tax risks and opportunities present in an entity’s worldwide operations.
 The two primary enhancements disaggregate existing income tax disclosures related to the effective tax rate reconciliation and income taxes paid.
-We implemented ASU 2023-09 in fiscal 2026 for our annual report on Form 10-K. The adoption of this ASU did not materially impact our consolidated financial statements.
+This ASU will be effective in fiscal 2026 for our annual report on Form 10-K. Except for the anticipated expanded disclosure, we do not believe this ASU will materially impact our consolidated financial statements.

 Income statement expenses - In November 2024, the FASB issued ASU 2024-03, Disaggregation of Income Statement Expenses, which is intended to enhance disclosures regarding significant expenses.
 The purpose of the amendment is to provide readers of the financial statements with information to better understand an entity’s overall performance, assess potential future cash flows, and compare an entity's performance over time and with that of other entities.
 The guidance is effective in our fiscal year ending March 31, 2028 for our annual report on Form 10-K. We are currently evaluating the potential impact of adopting this new guidance on our Consolidated Financial Statements and related disclosures.